-PLF is now asking the U.S. Supreme Court to review the Ninth Circuit decision.
-PLF is urging the Court to resolve a split among the federal courts as to whether the government is uniquely entitled to a presumption of good faith that it will not resume an unconstitutional course of conduct and whether the federal rules require courts to award nominal damages when plaintiffs prove a constitutional violation.
+PLF asked the U.S. Supreme Court to review the Ninth Circuit decision.
+PLF urged the Court to resolve a split among the federal courts as to whether the government is uniquely entitled to a presumption of good faith that it will not resume an unconstitutional course of conduct and whether the federal rules require courts to award nominal damages when plaintiffs prove a constitutional violation.

-The case is similar to Uzuegbunam v.
-Preczewski, a case the Supreme Court will hear later this year.
+The case was similar to Uzuegbunam v.
+Preczewski, a case the Supreme Court heard and decided in 2021.
 In that case, a student was unconstitutionally prevented from speaking on his public college campus.
 The college changed its policy before the court ruled and the court dismissed the student’s case as moot.
-PLF submitted an Amicus Brief arguing that civil rights plaintiffs should be able to receive nominal damages for completed past unconstitutional actions, even if the government later ceases the unconstitutional conduct.
+PLF submitted an amicus brief arguing that civil rights plaintiffs should be able to receive nominal damages for completed past unconstitutional actions, even if the government later ceases the unconstitutional conduct.
 Under the Civil Rights Act, an award of nominal damages can justify an award of attorneys’ fees.
 Defending your civil rights in court shouldn’t rely on your ability to afford expensive lawyers, or your luck in finding lawyers willing to take on your case for free.